peterhinch/micropython-async/TUTORIAL.md

 ### 2.2.2 Running a callback function

-Callbacks should be Python functions designed to complete in a short period of time as coroutines will have no opportunity to run for the duration.
+Callbacks should be Python functions designed to complete in a short period of time.
+This is because coroutines will have no opportunity to run for the duration.

 The following `EventLoop` methods schedule callbacks: